Convex monotone semigroups and their generators with respect to $\Gamma$-convergence: Approximation of the -generator

 \section{Approximation of the $\Gamma$-generator}

-Let $(S(t))_{t\geq 0}$ be a family of operators $S(t)\colon\Ck\to\Uk$ satisfying Assumption~\ref{ass:S}.
-In general, it is unknown whether the upper $\Gamma$-generator can be computed explicitly and how to show that two semigroups have the same upper Lipschitz set.
-Note that knowledge of the latter is necessary in order to apply the comparison principle stated in Theorem~\ref{thm:comp2}.
-However, in many applications, the generator can be computed explicitly for smooth functions.
-Furthermore, we recall that the generators of strongly continuous linear semigroups are closed.
-Here, we do not claim that $\AG$ is closed,.
-Indeed, while the inequality $\AG^+ f\leq\Glimsup_{n\to\infty}\AG^+ f_n$ is valid for any approximating sequence $f_n\to f$, the equality $\AG^+ f=\Glim_{n\to\infty}\AG^+ f_n$ only holds under additional conditions on $(S(t))_{t\geq 0}$ and for particular choices of the approximating sequence $(f_n)_{n\in\N}$.
-In the sequel, we denote by $(S(t))_{t\geq 0}$ the family of extended operators $S(t)\colon\Uk\to\Uk$ satisfying the conditions from Assumption~\ref{ass:S} with $\Uk$ instead of $\Ck$ and which exists due to Remark~\ref{rem:S}.
-For every $t\geq 0$, $f\in\Uk$ and $x\in X$, we define the pointwise integral
+Throughout this section, let $(S(t))_{t\geq 0}$ be a convex monotone semigroup on $\Ck$.
+In many applications, it is possible to compute the generator for smooth functions whereas the upper $\Gamma$-generator cannot be determined explicitly.
+Moreover, the semigroup does not map smooth functions to smooth functions, see, e.g.,~\cite[Example~5.2]{DKN21+}.
+Hence, in order to apply Theorem~\ref{thm:comp2}, we must show that the upper $\Gamma$-generator can be approximated by means of smooth functions.
+In contrast to the theory of strongly continuous linear semigroups, where the norm generator is always a closed operator, we do not claim the same to be valid for the upper $\Gamma$-generator.\ Indeed, while the upper bound $\AG^+ f\leq\Glimsup_{n\to\infty}\AG^+ f_n$ is satisfied for any approximating sequence such that $(\AG^+ f_n)_{n\in\N}$ is bounded above, we prove the equality $\AG^+ f=\Glim_{n\to\infty}\AG^+ f_n$ only under additional conditions on the semigroup and for particular choices of the sequence $(f_n)_{n\in\N}$.
+In the sequel, we denote by $(S(t))_{t\geq 0}$ the extended convex monotone semigroup on $\Uk$ from Theorem~\ref{thm:ext}.
+For every $t\geq 0$, $f\in\Uk$ and $x\in X$, we define